Updated: Nov 9, 2022

-My point is that you don't need to have a fancy background to start voice acting since all you need is your mindset, your motivation (discussed in section 5), and any life experiences you can use for any roles you will audition for.
+My point is that you don't need a fancy background to start voice acting.
+All you need is your mindset, motivation (discussed in section 5), and any life experiences you can use for any roles you will audition for.

 4. Less is More

-This is a topic that is often discussed in acting.
+This is a topic often discussed in acting.

-Putting in too much emotion into a character simply does more harm than good since it's a method of overacting that doesn't look good to the audience and feels unrealistic.
+Putting too much emotion into a character does more harm than good since it's a method of overacting that doesn't look good to the audience and feels unrealistic.

-One of the only exceptions to this is in comedy.
-An example for that is the Joker video I've used earlier: Mark Hamill vs Alan Tudyk.
+One of the only exceptions to this is comedy.
+An example is the Joker video I used earlier: Mark Hamill vs Alan Tudyk.